jon-c-miller/simple-game-coordinator/README.md

 		However, in a scenario where effects from the ParticleManager were reparented, they would be left behind in the scene they were in.
 ParticleEffect's OnDisable callback would return the effect's interface to the manager as intended when the level was unloaded, but the actual object would be destroyed on the scene change, causing object access errors when that interface was next dequeued.
 		<br><br>
 		This was ultimately an indication that more concrete steps needed to be taken to cleanup during scene changing, so logic was added to simply destroy and rebuild the manager's effect pools.
 This had the added benefit of keeping behavior predictable by ensuring that pools were returned to a base preallocated state rather than having an indeterminate and potentially enormous amount of entries in each pool superfluously carry over to the next scene.
+		<br><br>
+		<b>· Shrouding For Security ·</b><br>
+		Upon utilizing this project's infrastructure in a separate project, the original idea of having a central API was expanded upon and improved, taking the facade pattern one step further.
+Whereas the original system had managers calling <i>Game.Instance.SomeMethod()</i>, the improved system allows for the same call to be express as <i>Game.SomeMethod()</i>.
+		<br><br>
+		The trick to accomplishing this was to simply hide the singleton instance representing the Game class behind a corresponding dedicated public static method in the Game class.
+That static method then makes an internal call to the appropriate manager's method: <i>instance.managerReference.RelatedMethod()</i>.
+This cuts down on method calling syntax, and also prevents the game's critical API instance from being directly accessed by the codebase, reinforcing the purely method-based API paradigm.
 	</ul>
 </details>